Grassy hills, limestone crags, timeless villages. Come and explore the beauty of the Yorkshire Dales.

 - Friday 31st of May – Sunday 2nd June

 - Explore the hills and valleys of the Yorkshire Dales on two guided walks.

 - Relax in the comfy hostel during the afternoons and evenings, and soak up the Yorkshire atmosphere.

 - Enjoy the fantastic scenery, from woodlands to rolling hills, to the ancient dry-stone walls of the cattle and sheep farmers.

-- Get to know a friendly group of fellow walkers, and soak up the atmosphere of Kettlewell.
+- Get to know a friendly group of fellow walkers, and soak up the local atmosphere.